-Copies of the Instrument of Incorporation, Prospectus and the most recent annual and halfyearly reports may be inspected at the head office address of the ACD (as set out in Appendix D) and copies may be obtained free of charge upon application.
+Copies of the Instrument of Incorporation, Prospectus and the most recent annual and half-yearly reports may be inspected at the head office address of the ACD (as set out in Appendix D).
+Copies of these documents may be obtained free of charge on request from the ACD.